-Regardless of where your business is located within the UK, it will be an offence to sell or supply, offer to sell or supply, or have in your possession to sell or supply a single-use vape from 1 June 2025.
+Regardless of where your business is located within the UK, it is an offence to sell or supply, offer to sell or supply, or have in your possession to sell or supply a single-use vape.
 This includes both online and in-store sales.